 ABOUT OUR AUTHORS AND BOOKS

-CLIFFORD BROOKS was born in Athens, Georgia.
-His first poetry collection, The Draw of Broken Eyes & Whirling Metaphysics, nominated for a Georgia Author of the Year Award in Poetry, will be re-issued by Kudzu Leaf Press in July 2018.
-His second full-length poetry volume, Athena Departs: Gospel of a Man Apart, as well as a limited-edition poetry chapbook, Exiles of Eden, were published in Kudzu Leaf Press in 2017.
+CLIFFORD BROOKS was born in Athens, Georgia and currently lives in northwest Georgia.
+His first poetry collection, The Draw of Broken Eyes & Whirling Metaphysics, nominated for a Georgia Author of the Year Award in Poetry, was re-issued by Kudzu Leaf Press in August 2018.
+His second full-length poetry volume, Athena Departs: Gospel of a Man Apart, as well as a limited-edition poetry chapbook, Exiles of Eden, were published by Kudzu Leaf Press in 2017.
 Clifford is the founder of The Southern Collective Experience, a cooperative of writers, musicians and visual artists, which publishes the journal The Blue Mountain Review and hosts the radio show Dante’s Old South.
-He currently lives in northwest Georgia and is pursuing an MFA in Creative Writing at Reinhardt University.
+He is on the faculty of The Company of Writers, which offers writers workshops as well as editing and manuscript review services.

 Athena Departs: Gospel of a Man Apart by Clifford Brooks, November 2017, $14.
 “Clifford Brooks tells us early on, ‘I reflect on all the reasons / life refused to let me go.’
 But his expansive poems are more than reflections, so much more.
 Brooks creates in his work places where the blues and philosophy both sing their songs of modern doubt and love . . . .
 In his vast and varied writings in Athena Departs, Clifford Brooks invites us to consider where are our voices in this world of problems and possibilities.
 He will keep singing strong and clear, hoping we find our notes and join the chorus.” — Jon Tribble, author of And There is Many a Good Thing